I get many questions of how to improve singing and do vocal recordings. Here I’m going to share some simple tips and tricks. This tutorial will cover:

 I do three things when I practice singing a new song:

 - The next thing is to hum it.
-Both the reading and the humming, I do several times.
-Before you actually sing it.
+Both the reading and the humming, I do several times, before I actually sing it.
 An alternative to humming is to sing it without consonants.
 “Happy birthday to you” would be “a-y i-a o ou” Both humming and singing without consonants helps you find the correct pitch.

 - Sing it.
 When you sing it, then sing it from start to the end a couple of times.
 If you have the backing track you can practice with and without it.
 Practice to sing and try to hear your voice.
 If you have a mic you can sing in the mic with feedback in your headphones, so you hear your vocals.
 It’s also good to practice with mic and headphones so you’re comfortable with it when you come to the studio.
 If it feels awkward singing with headphones you can put one of the phones beside your ear.
 If some part feels difficult, practice that one separately several times.
 Also consider changing the lyrics if the lyrics doesn’t fit perfectly.
 If you’re not the songwriter that would be Ok anyhow.
 It’s you that’s going to do the job after all.
 Most song writers are used to that and will accept it.
 The lyrics should follow the rhythm of the song.
 See How to write your second hit song